AcidHardcore/gulp-boilerplate-bootstrap4/README.md

 Gulp generates minified and unminified CSS files.
 It also includes [autoprefixer](https://github.com/postcss/autoprefixer), which adds vendor prefixes for you.

+### Bootstrap 4

+Included to bundle.
+If not need just comment an import string in the main.scss

 ### Inline SVG

 Usages background-image: svg-load('../svg/a-large-file.svg', fill=#fff, stroke=#fff);